Unworthiness to Inherit, Public Policy, Forfeiture: The Scottish Story

 It is remarkable how much of the discussion in Scots Law is focused on cases involving the killing of the deceased.
 The differences between the unworthiness and the public policy approach do not in fact play a role in this situation, and that is probably the reason why they have not elicited much comment.
 Beyond killing there is hardly any case law.
 One of the main reasons for this appears to be that other legal devices are available to take care of many, perhaps most, of the practical problems that may be raised in other instances of unworthiness to inherit.

-This pre-print version is published in this Research Paper Series with the permission of the Tulane Law Review in accordance with its Author/Journal Publication Agreement and Copyright License.
-The publisher's version of the article will be available for download as of October 2013.
+This article is published in this Research Paper Series with the permission of the Tulane Law Review in accordance with its Author/Journal Publication Agreement and Copyright License.
 For further information on the Journal, please visit its website.